hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - pull model: client requests data from the network
     - not scale w/ near real-time data
     - notified only when some data changes, like interfaces status, protocol neighbors change etc
+  - Flow Record
+    - define the information that NetFlow gathers
+    - including packets in the flow and the types of counters gathered per flow
+    - custom flor record: specify a <span style="color: #bb6600">series of match</span> and collect commands that tell the device what fields to include in the outgoing NetFlow PDU
+    - example: config router to send NetFlow data to StealthWatch
+      - flow record: `flow record Steathwatch406397954`
+      - conditions to match: `match ipv4 ttl`
+  - Flow Exporter
+    - define the physical or virtual Flow Collector IP Address to which NetFlow data is sent
+    - define the source interface from which the Flow Exporter device will send NetFlow data, a physical or logical address
+    - consider using a Loopback interface to source NetFlow data from
+    - define transport protocol (TCP or UDP) and destination port
+  - Flow Monitor
+    - tie all of the construct together
+    - reference the Flow Exporter and the Flow Record.
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - flow not containing actual data but metadata for communication
   - NetFlow Secure Event Logging (NSEL) in ASA and ASASM